 The B lymphocyte (B cell) is one of the most important cells of the body.
-They form part of the adaptive immune response by producing antibodies and presenting antigens to T cells.
-Once activated, they can mature into plasma cells or memory B cells.
+These cells form part of the adaptive immune response by producing antibodies and presenting antigens to T cells.
+Once activated, they can mature into plasma cells or memory B lymphocytes.

 This article covers B cell development and subtypes.